 The Law Society has developed a schedule of fees, called a tariff of costs, which serves as a guideline for lawyers and the public.
 This schedule is not binding in any manner; rather it is intended to suggest charges thought to be appropriate for a particular service.
 It is subject to adjustment depending on the experience of the lawyer, the time the job takes and the professional skill required.

 For some transactions, lawyers may choose to charge on a fee-for-service basis rather than an hourly rate.
-This is sometimes called a flat fee.
+This is sometimes called a flat fee or unbundled service.
 Matters such as land transactions, work related to estates and debt collections are frequently billed in this fashion.
 When computing their fee for legal work in these areas, many lawyers charge a percentage of the value of the property, estate or debt.
 The tariff might suggest what percentage would be appropriate to charge.

 Disbursements are expenses that must be paid in the course of dealing with the matter at hand.
 For example, clients must generally pay for any long distance phone calls that must be made, as well as the cost of filing or registering documents regardless of their fee arrangement.